 The pictures in this post are from ground level while driving through the famous B100 road and wheezing past cute seaside towns, postcard picture kangaroos in open fields, tree-hugging koala bears and those beautiful beaches that we are used to seeing on Home and Away.
 The beaches are plenty!
 Many you will have all to yourselves this beautiful stretch of the road gives you.

 Great Ocean Road is one of those Road trips that you have to do in a lifetime.
+Even if you are limited on time, at the very least, a Great Ocean Road trip itinerary for 1 day is a must!
 The history behind the road is also beautiful in itself in that is serves as a permanent memorial to those who died while fighting in World War 1.
 It was built by returned servicemen who upon return, many had no jobs and lacked the skills to get back into work.

 It was through campaigning and lobbying by Alderman Howard Hitchcock to bring about the idea to get the servicemen involved in this audacious task of building this road and bring about an end in the isolation of many of the little towns in this part of the country.
 It’s quite sad that he never actually got to see the end of it.
 However, it is said that they drove his casket road the whole stretch of the B100 Great Ocean Road.

+I would strongly advise you leave as early as possible if doing this tour via self-drive.
+Instead of embarking on the trip on my own as my friend wasn’t going to join me, I opted to do a full-day tour of GOR instead to save me having to drive for hours on my own.
 The tour lasts about 10-12 hours.
-I left my friend’s place where I was staying Melbourne at 6.30is and rode the tram to the tour offices.
+I left my friend’s place where I was staying at in Melbourne at 6.30am and rode the tram to the tour offices.
 We then set off around 7am driving past quiet beaches, charming little towns, coast-hugging lighthouses, snaking through forests of eucalyptus trees.

 We had a chatty Australian tour guide giving us the round down of a little history of Australia.
 From how the Aboriginal lost most of their land, to how most of the Koala bears have chlamydia to the best surfing spots in Australia, as well as how surfing has spawned some of the best sports surfing brands out there.